 Adobe’s “Consumer Email Survey” from 2018 shows that email users consider about one-third of all the email offers they receive worth opening.
 With work emails, the percentage of interesting email offers stands at 27%, while personal emails receive slightly more interesting offers (31%).

-Let’s recap some of the fascinating email facts we discovered as we answered the burning question, How many email users are there?
+Let’s recap some of the fascinating facts we discovered as we answered the burning question, How many email users are there?
 In the US alone, there are over 250 million email users, while the global email user base should increase by 100 million in the next four years.
 The average user has 1.75 accounts, and they typically receive three times more emails than they send.
+Gmail is one of the most popular email clients, with 1.5 billion users.
 Additionally, around 57% of all email users access their accounts from a mobile device.
-Finally, whatever you do, don’t start an email with “Per my last email.”
+And finally, whatever you do, don’t start an email with “Per my last email.”